 This report documents the work done in one annual update for Italy.
 This work was carried out by the EUROMOD core developer team, based mainly in ISER at the University of Essex, in collaboration with a national team.

-EUROMOD coordinator: Holly Sutherland EUROMOD coordination assistant: Cara McGenn
+EUROMOD coordinator: Holly Sutherland EUROMOD coordination assistant: Cara McGenn and Francesco Figari (University of Insubria)

 EUROMOD developer responsible for Italy: Francesco Figari